 Let’s take grocery shopping as an example.
 It doesn’t make sense to add and add new items to your pantry without checking what’s left from your last haul, right?
 We should have quite a precise overview of what we own.
 It doesn’t mean we have to list everything meticulously, but be aware of what we already have before adding new things.

 Decluttering can certainly help you to gain a better overview.
 Additionally, specifically for clothes, I would also recommend creating a list of your belongings.
-Below some articles that can support you with these often challenging tasks:
+Below an article that can support you with this often challenging task:

 Do Your Research

 Before you make a buying decision, do your research.
 Look for examples and alternatives, compare prices, read reviews, and check out different suppliers.
 Take time to reflect on the planned purchases – not only for more expensive items but also for everyday goods.
 Just think of the food you regularly buy, or even what toothpaste you choose.
 Ask yourself if all these products align with your values or if there are better choices.
 Are they, e.g., high-quality, healthy, sustainable?
 Initially, this means extra time and effort.
 But the more you practice, the easier and quicker it gets.
 And after a while, you’ll have a relevant set of brands and products to choose from.

 Maintain a Non-Shopping List

 I guess we all made purchases we regret.
 For instance, something we bought impulsively and got tired of far too quickly.
 Or we figured out that certain brands and products no longer align with our values and (desired) lifestyle.
 Simply put all those things on a non-shopping list.
 So you have something to refer to when making your next mindful buying decision.

 I’ve prepared a list of things I no longer buy for your inspiration, but I can genuinely recommend creating your own list: